daniel-trevino/loginplify/README.md

 5. Add an alias to your deployment in now with the following syntax: `loginplify.[mydomain.com]`

 6. Access your graphql endpoint as: `https://loginplify.[mydomain.com]/graphql`

+## Using mongo atlas as the database

+In order to use Mongo atlas cluster, make sure you whitelist all upcoming IP Addresses.
+Please follow [this guide](https://docs.atlas.mongodb.com/security-whitelist/).
+This needs to be done to accept connections from our loginplify serverless service.

+## Gmail

+### Send emails from loginplify service to verify account and reset password

+Loginplify uses nodemailer to send emails.
+If you want to setup gmail follow [this guide](https://nodemailer.com/usage/using-gmail/)

 ## Implement in a React application